mvneerven/xo/md/refdocs/src-exo-core_ExoFormSchema.md

 # Class `ExoFormSchema`

-Hosts the ExoForm json/js form schema and manages its state
+Hosts the XO form json/js form schema and manages its state

 ## Methods